Paul Caddis: Celtic

 Caddis trained with the under-17s team at Celtic before moving to the under 19s, where he quickly became captain.
 He often trained with the Celtic first team.
 He made his competitive debut coming on as a substitute in Celtic's 1–0 victory away to Falkirk on 27 January 2008.
 He then made his first start just six days later against Kilmarnock at Rugby Park in the Scottish Cup.
 He assisted Scott McDonald for the first goal in the 5–1 victory.
 Caddis made his home debut on 20 February against Barcelona in the Champions League last 16 first leg fixture.
 He went on to play 17 times in the Scottish Premier League for Celtic.

 Caddis appeared in Celtic's 3–3 Europa League draw with Rapid Vienna in December 2009.

 Dundee United (loan)

 On 2 February 2009, Caddis joined Dundee United on loan until the end of the season.
 The opportunity to develop under Craig Levein was a key factor in his decision.
-He made his debut against Inverness CT on 14 February playing the full 90 minutes on the right wing as the game ended 1–1.
+He made his debut against Inverness Caledonian Thistle on 14 February playing the full 90 minutes on the right wing as the game ended 1–1.
 He returned to Celtic after playing his last game for the Tangerines in a 3–0 defeat to Rangers on 24 May, having made 11 appearances for the club.